Briefpoint

 4. Electronic Signatures: DocuSign

 DocuSign is an electronic signature tool that allows legal teams to send, sign, and manage documents digitally.
-It replaces the need for printing, scanning, or mailing paperwork, speeding up approvals and keeping signatures organized in one place.
+It replaces printing, scanning, and mailing paperwork, which helps speed up approvals and keep signatures organized in one place.

 DocuSign